Levis0045/MetaLex/docs/README.rst

 MetaLex is developed in **Python 2.7** environment, the following packages are required :

-- We can install all package dependencies manually
+- We can install all extra package dependencies manually

 .. code-block:: shell